svs-ong/web-svs-ong/site/react/install.md

 #### How to Create Your First React Project
 To create a new React project, you can use the `create-react-app` command-line utility which simplifies the setup of a new React application.
 1. **Create a New React App** :
-Open your terminal and run the following command:
+Open your terminal and run the following command:d

 ```bash
 npx create-react-app project-name